xianggebenben/GraphSL/README.md

 # GraphSL: Graph Source Localization Library

-This is the source code of the GraphSL (Graph Source Localization) library, in order to support the research and development of the graph learning community.
+This is the source code of the GraphSL library to support the research of the graph source localization problem.

 # Introduction